Path-plex (30 phosphoproteins)

-Protavio’s Path-Plex panel provides quantitative information on the phosphorylation of 33 phospho-proteins involved in major signaling pathways.
+The Path-Plex service allows relative quantitation of the phosphorylation levels of 30 phospho-proteins involved in major signaling pathways.
 This type of data can be used for pathway construction, monitor pathway alterations between disease states, identify patient-to-patient variability, or reveal cell- and drug-specific signalling pathway effects.
 See below "Supplementary Services" for more information and published work.

-This type of assay has been optimised with specific lysis buffers in cultured cells.
-Please contact us to send you instructions on how to plate cells, what is the optimal cell density and protein concentration, as well as buffers to be used.
-Other sample types are also possible including solid tissue extracts and tissue cryo-sections but please contact as for more details.
+This type of assay has been optimized with specific lysis buffers in cultured cells and solid tissues.
+Please contact us to send you instructions on preparation of protein lysates as well as buffers to be used.

-Samples can be delivered in micro centrifuge tubes or 96-well plates.
+Samples can be delivered in micro centrifuge tubes or 96-well microtitre plates.

 Delivery should be arranged in dry ice between Mon-Wed to ensure adequate receipt of samples.

 Our bioinformatics team can subsequently analyse your data to construct signaling pathways or identify drug effects.
 Please contact us for more info and refer to the following publications:

 Identifying drug effects via pathway alterations using an integer linear programming optimization formulation on phosphoproteomic data A Mitsos et al. PLoS computational biology 5 (12), e1000591

 Comparing signaling networks between normal and transformed hepatocytes using discrete logical models J Saez-Rodriguez et al. Cancer research 71 (16), 5400-5411